ArreyP/SQL/README.md

 - a 5-year forecast.

 From the analysis of the client's request and a deep study of the data, the following objectives will be used to draft a report:
+1. Sales total according to continents (over 3 years)                <i>-- From the sale order information, I can summerise 3 years' sale by region.</i>
-1. Seasonal Product Performance by Continent                         <i>-- From the Customer information, we can get seasonal sales and sales by region.</i>
+2. Seasonal Product Performance by Continent                         <i>-- From the Customer information, I can get seasonal sales and sales by region.</i>
-2. Customer Loyalty Analysis                                         <i>-- We can check customer performance to rate loyalty.</i>
+3. Customer Loyalty Analysis                                         <i>-- I can check customer performance to rate loyalty.</i>
-3. Top Products by Units & Revenue (Seasonal)                        <i>-- the product information can tell about seasonal product revenue.</i>
+4. Top Products by Units & Revenue (Seasonal)                        <i>-- the product information can tell about seasonal product revenue.</i>
-4. 5-Year Forecast of Sales by Continent & Season                    <i>-- using 3 years of data for predictive analysis to build a 5-year forecast.</i>
+5. 5-Year Forecast of Sales by Continent & Season                    <i>-- using 3 years of data for predictive analysis to build a 5-year forecast.</i>
-5. Environmental Insight (if plant-based packaging affects sales)    <i>-- Research on the company could be more eco-friendly.</i>
+6. Environmental Insight (if plant-based packaging affects sales)    <i>-- Research on the company could be more eco-friendly.</i>

 Workflow: